Feature Selection: A Data Perspective: Feature Selection with Streaming Data

-Alpha-investing~\citep{zhou2005streaming} is an adaptive complexity penalty method which dynamically changes the threshold of error reduction that is required to accept a new feature.
-It is motivated from a desire to control the false discovery rate (FDR) of newly arrived features such that a small portion of spurious features does not affect the model accuracy greatly.
-The detailed algorithm works as follows: \begin{itemize} \item Initialize $w_{0}=0$ (probability of false positives), $i=0$ (index of features), selected features in the model $SF=\emptyset$ \item \emph{Step 1}: Get a new feature $f_{i}$ \item \emph{Step 2}: Set $\alpha_{i}=w_{i}/(2i)$ \item \emph{Step 3}:

-\item \emph{Step 4}: $i=i+1$ \item \emph{Step 5}: Repeat \emph{Step 1} to \emph{Step 4}. \end{itemize} The threshold $\alpha_{i}$ corresponds to the probability of selecting a spurious feature at the time step $i$.
-The threshold $\alpha_{i}$ is adjusted by the wealth $w_{i}$, which denotes acceptable number of false positively detected features at the current moment.
-The wealth $w_{i}$ increases when a feature is added to the model, otherwise it decreases when a feature is not included.
-More precisely, at each time step, the method calculates the $p$-value by using the fact that $\Delta$Logliklohood is equivalent to t-statistics, the $p$-value denotes the probability that a feature coefficient could be set to nonzero when it is not (false positively detected).
+Alpha-investing~\cite{zhou2005streaming} is an adaptive complexity penalty method which dynamically changes the threshold of error reduction that is required to accept a new feature.
+It is motivated by a desire to control the false discovery rate (FDR) of newly arrived features, such that a small portion of spurious features do not affect the model's accuracy significantly.
+The detailed algorithm works as follows: (1) it initializes $w_{0}=0$ (probability of false positives), $i=0$ (index of features), and selected features in the model to be empty; (2) it sets $\alpha_{i}=w_{i}/2i$ when a new feature arrives; (3) it sets $w_{i+1}=w_{i}-\alpha_{i}$ if $p\_value(f_{i},SF)\geq \alpha_{i}$; or set $w_{i+1}=w_{i}+\alpha_{\Delta}-\alpha_{i}$, $SF=SF\cup f_{i}$ if $p\_value(f_{i},SF)< \alpha_{i}$.
+The threshold $\alpha_{i}$ corresponds to the probability of selecting a spurious feature at the time step $i$.
+It is adjusted by the wealth $w_{i}$, which denotes the acceptable number of false positively detected features at the current moment.
+The wealth $w_{i}$ increases when a feature is added to the model.
+Otherwise, it decreases when a feature is not included to save for future features.
+More precisely, at each time step, the method calculates the $p$-value by using the fact that $\Delta$Logliklohood is equivalent to t-statistics.
+The $p$-value denotes the probability that a feature coefficient could be set to nonzero when it is not (false positively detected).
 The basic idea of alpha-investing is to adaptively adjust the threshold such that when new features are selected and included into the model, it allows a higher chance of including incorrect features in the future.
-On the opposite side, each time when a new feature is not included (found to be not statistically significant), the wealth is wasted and lowers the chance of finding more spurious features.
-However, one major limitation of this method is that it only tests newly arrived features while fails to take into consideration of the feature redundancy of old existing features.
-In~\citep{dhillon2010feature}, authors extend the alpha-investing algorithm and propose a multiple streamwise feature selection algorithm to the case where there are multiple feature streams.
+On the other hand, each time when a new feature is not included, the wealth is wasted and lowers the chance of finding more spurious features.